opentripplanner/OpenTripPlanner/docs/Visual-Identity.md

 	l21.712,14.775L92.222,85.667z"/>
 </svg>
 ```

-Here is a link to the same SVG logo as a [downloadable file](otp-logo.svg).

 This concept behind this logo design was "infinite roads".
 Besides the clear references to movement and wayfinding through a transportation network, it (somewhat subliminally) contains the letters O T and P. This design is more geometric and austere than our previous logo, which makes it readily recognizable in a crowd of small app icons, bookmarks, or favicons.
 It also channels the high modern logos and 1970s supergraphics that were the visual style of public transport for a generation.